 Section 30.
 Onetime increase in the renter's credit and homestead credit state refund.
 Provides for a one-time increase in the amounts of the homestead credit refund (based on taxes payable in 2023) and renter's credit refund (based on rent paid in 2022).
 These refunds would typically be received by filers in late summer 2023.
 Appropriates money to pay the additional refunds.
+Effective only for refunds based on rent paid in 2022 and property taxes payable in 2023.

 Section 31.
 Targeting property tax refund; temporary increase for property taxes payable in 2023.
 Temporarily increases the targeting refund for refunds payable in 2023 only (based on 2023 property taxes payable).
 The threshold is reduced from 12 percent to six percent and the maximum refund is increased to \$2,500.
+Effective only for refunds based on property taxes payable in 2023.